nikhilbhide/AdvancedAlogrithmsTutorial/README.md

 14. Insertion sorting - Implementation of insertion sorting in which a element is compared with all of the elements on the left.
 And swap the elements whenever order is breached.
 15.Kosarajus Algorithm - Solution to strongly connected components.
+16. Cutting Rod - Dynamic programming solution to cutting rod problem.
+A rod with length n is divided into different lengths.
+And each length is associated with price.
+So solution is to consider